New York Addendum

 Jury Duty Leave

-The University of Denver encourages all employees to report for jury duty and provides New York employees with unpaid time off for jury duty service.
-The University of Denver will pay employees their first $40.00 of daily wages during the first three days of jury service.
+University of Denver encourages all employees to report for jury duty and provides New York employees with unpaid time off for jury duty service.
+University of Denver will pay employees their first $40.00 of daily wages during the first three days of jury service.
 All remaining leave under this policy will be unpaid.
-However, exempt salaried employees will not have their pay reduced for any week in which they work and also miss time for jury duty.
+However, exempt salaried employees will not have their pay reduced for any week in which they work and also miss time for jury duty, except to offset amounts employees receive as jury duty fees.

 Lactation Accommodation